Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 | 6 | ui[6] | uo[6] | uio[6] |
 | 7 | ui[7] | uo[7] | uio[7] |

-I will be targeting the widely available microchip LAN8720 PHY chip for this interface.
-I will be going more in-depth as to how this ASIC will be interfacing with this PHY later in the article.
+I will be targeting the widely available Microchip LAN8720A/LAN8720AI (which will be the only mention of AI in this article)  PHY chip for this interface.
+I will be going more in-depth as to how this ASIC will be interfacing with this PHY later.

 #### Area